 You may hear SLC expressed as "sea level fall is increasing each year around here" (in the blue areas) or "sea level rise is increasing around here" (in the yellow and orange areas).

-For example, in Juneau, Alaska the question is "how much SLF" but in the state of Florida the question is "how much SLR", thus, the question that applies to both is "how much SLC" is taking place ("acceleration" applies to all of them that way).
+For example, in Juneau, Alaska the question is "how much SLF" but in the state of Florida the question is "how much SLR"; thus, the question that applies to both is "how much SLC" is taking place ("acceleration" applies to all of them that way).

-If you go all over the world sea level is rising, some places it's falling ...
+"If you go all over the world sea level is rising, some places it's falling ...
 I'm just going to take a very select group of tide gauge records compiled by a guy named Bruce Douglas.
 He's very careful in looking at sites away from cities.
 You look at tide gauges near cities where groundwater pumping is altering, it's causing the cities to subside; you don't want to have tide gauges near places when one plate is descending under another; and you need more than 10 or 20 or 30 years of data.
 One of the speakers talked about this.
 There are strong decadal fluctuations in this data.
 To get a 20th century trend you need tide gauges which have at least 30 years of data.
 And he came up with this compilation.
 Now i'm going to show you.
 This is the sea-level rate in millimeters per year at these 24 tide gauges that are thought to be the really important gold standard tide gauges in this research.
 In most of my research i use hundreds of tide gauges, but i was forced to use these by reviewers.
 So let's look at these.
 These aren't grouped in any significant way these are European tide gauges, New Zealand, U.S. West Coast, South America.
 So I just put them together.
 Then you take the average and you publish your paper.
 In this case the average is about one and a half millimeters per year.
 You notice a trend that's been noticed for decades which is that European tide gauges indicate that sea level in Europe was rising at lower than the global average over the 20th century no matter what selection of tide gauge data you use.
 You see the same observation and in fact that's given a name in the literature.
-This is called the European problem right.
-So nobody had a clue what was causing that.
+This is called the European problem, right?
+So nobody had a clue what was causing that."

-A recent paper conflates land surface level change with sea level surface change:
+(See video below).
+On another front, a recent paper conflates land surface level change with sea level surface change:

 "The Greenland Ice Sheet will significantly contribute to global mean sea-level rise this century.
 However, glacial isostatic adjustment is expected to cause regional sea-level fall around Greenland as the land rebounds and the gravitational pull of the shrinking ice sheet decreases."

-This conflation happens when the same base position is not used for both measurements, which said base position can be the center of the Earth, or some same location below each of the two surface levels being compared.
+This conflation happens when the same base position is not used for both measurements, which said base position can be the center of the Earth, or some same location below or above each of the two surface levels being compared.

 The bottom line is that a fixed reference beginning point must be established for both the sea surface level and the tide gauge station beach area land level at the beginning of any research as to which level value in each one has changed or not changed over a span of time.